anuragdhamija/demo-repo2/README.md

 # Demo 2
 this is demo 2 file.

-# things added via branching
+# branching
-this modificaiton is added via branching.
+this text has been added with the help of branching.